+ saksi : sati : stin : þasi : huftiʀ : osbiurn : sin : filago tu-as : sun : saʀ : flu : aki : at : ub:salum : an : ua : maþ : an : uabn : afþi

 Saxi satti sten þæssi æftiʀ Æsbiorn, sin felaga, To[f]a/To[k]a sun.
 Saʀ flo ægi at Upsalum, æn wa mæþ han wapn hafþi

 Saxi placed this stone in memory of Ásbjôrn Tófi’s/Tóki’s son, his partner.
 He did not flee at Uppsala, but carried on as long as he had a weapon

 The Sjörup Stone (DR 279) was blown into 6 pieces in the late 1700s.
 The fragments were used as building material for a stone-valve bridge over a stream in Skivarp, 4 kilometers to the west.
-It had served as a pedestrian footbridge since the 1600s, moved there from its original place on a small mound nearby, that has long since been plowed over.
-4 fragments were removed from the bridge in 1985, 1 fragment was left in place and copied instead due to of risk of collapse and 1 fragment was never found.
+The stone had until then even served as a pedestrian footbridge over a small stream since the 1600s, near its original place on a small mound that has long since been plowed over, not far from The old Sjörup church.
+4 fragments were removed from the bridge in 1985, 1 fragment was left in place and copied instead due to risk of collapse and 1 fragment was never found.